-The Oxford Character Project team visits Universidad Anáhuac México for a learning exchange
+The Oxford Character Project partners with Universidad Anáhuac México to promote value-driven leadership

-In a week-long programme, the OCP team collaborated with the Anáhuac University in Mexico to deliver a workshop on character and leadership
+The OCP team collaborated with the Anáhuac University in Mexico to deliver a workshop on character and leadership and exchange perspectives

 OCP-Anahuac team